| The sections to be presented will

 often destructive psychological defenses for the individual

 patient and futile reactions by the family.
+Since 1980, with the formulation

 of the Diagnostic and Statistical Manual III in psychiatric